Built for Claude Code

 Four rework cycles — plan review, test failures, code review, and restart planning — each with configurable limits and bounded context.

-Start from a text prompt, a detailed spec, a GitHub issue, or run multiple pipelines in parallel.
+Start from the dashboard, a text prompt, a template, a detailed spec, a GitHub issue, or run multiple pipelines in parallel.

 from a prompt